 Nova Southeastern University encourages the conduct of research in the various colleges and in collaboration with other educational institutions, agencies, and organizations.
 While respecting the right of faculty to full academic freedom in research, the university is firmly committed to adhering to basic ethical principles underlying the acceptable conduct of research involving human subjects.
 This website was created as a resource for the research community regarding the IRB process and what is expected from investigators.

-ATTENTION: No participants may be approached or any research activities begun until you have received official IRB approval along with an approval memo and documents.
+ATTENTION: No participants may be approached or any research activities begun (including obtaining data and conducting data analysis) until you have received official IRB approval along with an approval memo and documents.

 Below you will find information regarding the steps in the IRB process and what is required from you, the investigator.
 Read this information carefully.
 If you have questions regarding the IRB process, please contact your College Representative for further guidance.